 Wouldn't Hit a Girl: Which leads to a humiliating defeat at the hands of a female boxing trainer.

-Phillip Banks (James Avery)
+Philip Banks (James Avery)

 A successful attorney (later appointed a court judge) who doesn't try to hide his reluctance to Will settling in with the Banks.
 Spends a good portion of the show dealing with Will's antics and help fix any mess made.

-Best Served Cold: Normally Phillip would yell or threaten Will the instant he does something insanely wrong.
+Best Served Cold: Normally, Philip would yell or threaten Will the instant he does something insanely wrong.
 But in one case Will did something so bad, that it took three years for Phil to think up the ultimate punishment for Will.
-Will really had it coming, too - he wanted to sleep with a girl who wouldn't give it up before marriage, so he staged a fake wedding with Jazz playing the preacher, just to get her into bed.
+Will really had it coming, too — he wanted to sleep with a girl who wouldn't give it up before marriage, so he staged a fake wedding with Jazz playing the preacher, just to get her into bed.
 He came to his senses at the last second, but damn.

 Bumbling Dad: Averted.
 He has his moments of stupidity, but he's portrayed as competent and knowledgeable way more often than other sitcom dads.